aryanblouria/secure-election-system/README.md

 <h1>Overview</h1>

 <p>We have designed a General Election System in which the data generated from voting is stored securely by different encryption techniques and algorithms.
 As of now, five modules have been implemented, namely Candidate, Voter, Election, Login and Admin modules.
-We have also worked on implementing three encryption algorithms to securely store the generated data - Modified LSB-steganography,Modified RSA algorithm and Modified RC4.
+We have also worked on implementing three encryption algorithms to securely store the generated data - LSB-steganography,Modified RSA algorithm and Modified RC4.
 We have used C++(14) for building up all the modules in the project.
 We have also used OpenCV for C++ library in the steganography implementation.</p>

 <h1>References</h1>